lthms/soap.coffee-lthms/site/posts/i-cannot-ssh-into-my-server-anymore.md

 # I Cannot SSH Into My Server Anymore (And That’s Fine)

-This week, I had clear objectives in mind: decommissioning `moana`, my trusty
+> *I would like to thank Yann Régis-Gianas, Sylvain Ribstein and Paul Laforgue
-$100+/month VPS, and setting up `tinkerbell`, its far less costly successor.
+> for their feedback and careful review.*

+To kick off 2026, I had clear objectives in mind: decommissioning `moana`, my trusty $100+/month VPS, and setting up `tinkerbell`, its far less costly successor.
 Now that the latter is up and running, I cannot even SSH into it.
 In fact, *nothing* can.

 There is no need.
 To publish a new article, I push a new Docker image to the appropriate registry with the correct tag. `tinkerbell` will fetch and deploy